Dana–Farber Cancer Institute: Overview

-Dana–Farber employs more than 4,855 full-time and part-time workers, 529 faculty, and has annual gross revenues of about $1,733,386,000.
+Dana–Farber in 2024 employed more than 8,046 full-time and part-time workers and 558 faculty and had an annual gross revenue of about $3.4 billion.
 All faculty and postdoctoral research fellows at Dana–Farber hold the equivalent academic positions concurrently at Harvard University.
-There are more than 523,425 adult and pediatric patient visits (combined exam and office visits) a year, and it is involved in more than 1,000 clinical trials.
+More than 628,000 adult and pediatric patient visits (combined exam and office visits) occur each year, and it is involved in more than 1,100 clinical trials.
 It is internationally known for its research and clinical excellence.
 Expertscape ranks its programs in aplastic anemia and multiple myeloma as best in the world.
-It has been also ranked overall the third best cancer hospital in the United States by U.S. News & World Report.
+It has been also ranked overall the third-best cancer hospital in the United States by U.S. News & World Report.
 Dana–Farber is a member of the Multiple Myeloma Research Consortium.

-In addition to being a principal teaching affiliate of Harvard Medical School, Dana–Farber is also a federally-designated Center for AIDS Research, and is a founding member of the Dana–Farber/Harvard Cancer Center (DF/HCC), a research consortium that is one of the 39 federally-designated Comprehensive Cancer Centers.
+In addition to being a principal teaching affiliate of Harvard Medical School, Dana–Farber is also a federally designated center for AIDS research, and is a founding member of the Dana–Farber/Harvard Cancer Center, a research consortium that is one of the 39 federally designated comprehensive cancer centers.
 Providing advanced training in cancer treatment and research for an international faculty, Dana–Farber conducts community-based programs in cancer prevention, detection, and control in New England, and maintains joint programs with other Boston institutions, including St. Elizabeth's Medical Center, Brigham and Women's Hospital, Boston Children's Hospital, and Massachusetts General Hospital.

+In September 2023, Dana–Farber announced it was forming a new collaboration with Beth Israel Deaconess Medical Center and would partner to build dedicated adult cancer hospital adjacent to their existing campuses in the Longwood Medical Area of Boston.

 Dana–Farber is supported by the National Cancer Institute, the National Institute of Allergy and Infectious Diseases, and private foundations and individuals contributions.
-The Jimmy Fund is the principal charity of the Institute named for one of its child patients.
+The Jimmy Fund is the principal charity of the institute, named for one of its child patients.
 The Boston Red Sox adopted the Jimmy Fund as its official charity in 1953 and continues to prominently sponsor the charity.

-Benjamin L. Ebert is President/CEO of Dana–Farber Cancer Institute.
-In 2015, Forbes listed the charity as the 37th biggest in the U.S.
+Benjamin L. Ebert is president/CEO of Dana–Farber Cancer Institute.
+In 2015, Forbes listed the charity as the 37th-biggest in the U.S.